vanderhoornm/android-MythTV-Leanfront/README.md

 In the case of Videos, the related list will show unwatched videos from the same directory.
 If you have all episodes of a series in one directory, this will make it easy to select the next episode to watch.

+### Copy recently viewed list to another device

+If you use "Recently Viewed" to keep track of what you are watching, bear in mind it keeps the list locally on Android, so each Android TV device has its own list.
+There is a script to copy from one to another.
+See the section below titled "Copy from one Android device to another".

 ### Easily Schedule Recordings

 Using the search orb at the top of the page, you can search for a title using voice or keyboard.
 This will respond with a list of recordings that match as well as a list of matches in the program guide.
 If you press enter on an item from the program guide, you can create a recording rule to record all episodes, one episode, etc.